AnthonyTechnologies/python-styleguide/code_file_layout.md

 ```

-### 2.4 Imports
+### 2.5 Imports
-In general, python files must be short, so the imported items must be easily trackable.
-Also, with trackback tools,
+Python import statements are how python links code across multiple files.
+Imported items must be easily trackable.
+Also,
-it is straightforward to find which definition is used.
+with trackback tools, it is straightforward to find which definition is used.

 Guidelines:
-- Imports are always put at the top of the file, just after any module comments and docstrings and before module globals and constants.
+- Imports are always put at the top of the file, just after any module comments and docstrings and before module globals
+  and constants
 - The Imports section must have the header comment: `# Imports #`
-- Import must be grouped, in order, by standard library, third party, and project modules.
+- Import must be grouped, in order, by future, standard library, third party, and project modules
+  - The future import group must have the header comment: `# Futures #`
   - The standard library import group must have the header comment: `# Standard Libraries #`
   - The third party import group must have the header comment: `# Third Party Libraries #`
   - The project import group must have the header comment: `# Project Libraries #`
+- The future import group should be omitted if there are no future imports
-- There must be one blank line between each import group.
+- There must be one blank line between each import group
 - Within each grouping, imports must be sorted lexicographically, ignoring case, according to each module's full package path
-- Imports must be grouped from most generic to least generic.
+- Imports must be grouped from most generic to least generic
-- Package and module imports must be on separate lines.
+- Package and module imports must be on separate lines
-- Preferably,`from x import y` must be used individual types, classes, or functions.
+- Preferably,`from x import y` must be used individual types, classes, or functions
 - Avoid wildcard imports (`from module import *`).
-Except when a module's `__init__.py` is importing all items from a sub-module.
+Except when a module's `__init__.py` is importing all items from a sub-module
-- For conflicts, import the parent module/package then call the item from that module/package.
+- For conflicts, import the parent module/package then call the item from that module/package
-- For some conflicts, if a normally lower case class name conflicts, it can be imported as a camel case variant. (e.g., `from datetime import tzinfo as TZInfo`)
+- For some conflicts, if a normally lower case class name conflicts, it can be imported as a camel case variant
+  (e.g., `from datetime import tzinfo as TZInfo`)
 - Use `from x import y as z` in any of the following circumstances:
-  - Two modules named y are to be imported.
+  - Two modules named y are to be imported
-  - y conflicts with a top-level name defined in the current module.
+  - y conflicts with a top-level name defined in the current module
-  - y conflicts with a common parameter name that is part of the public API (e.g., features).
+  - y conflicts with a common parameter name that is part of the public API (e.g., features)
-  - y is an inconveniently long name.
+  - y is an inconveniently long name
-  - y is too generic in the context of your code (e.g., from storage.file_system import options as fs_options).
+  - y is too generic in the context of your code (e.g., from storage.file_system import options as fs_options)
-- Use `import y as z` only when z is a standard abbreviation (e.g., `import numpy as np`).
+- Use `import y as z` only when z is a standard abbreviation (e.g., `import numpy as np`)

 Exemptions:
 - Symbols from the following modules are used to support static analysis and type checking:
   - typing module
   - collections.abc module
   - typing_extensions module
-- Redirects from the six.moves module.
+- Redirects from the six.moves module

 Examples: